Daily Discipline #122

 In calling back the blind man for questioning, they then tried to defame Christ with authority so that the healed man would agree with them.

 Finally, when the healed man wouldn't agree with them they resorted to verbal attack and insult.

 The Correct Response To Christ

-Day 31- The man born blind is an example to all of us that our born in sin and spiritually blind.
-At some point along the road we are met by Christ who touches our life so that our eyes are open and we can see -- or wake up spiritually.
+Day 31- The man born blind is an example to all of us that we are born in sin and therefore spiritually blind.
+At some point along the road we are met by Christ who touches our life so that our eyes are open and we can see -- or we wake up spiritually.

 John 9: 1-7

 We see the man's first response to Christ is obedience.

 Our obedience to Christ's simple directives will always be the key to change and healing.
 Christ changes every life radically and people will say you aren't the same person.
 What did this man say in response?